Outcry after beloved Derby venue Dubrek Studios set to be demolished

 Proxy Music founder and music journalist James Thornhill added: “All the great bands that have played @dubrek know what it means as a space – @yourdreamnails @GrawlixBand @wearecowtown @NERVOUSTWITTA @lowerslaughter_ @petcrowband @cheapjazz @SLYFAMILYDRONE to name a few.
 In six weeks its gone with no support.”

-Unnamed bands have also been selected by Dean to perform in the Dubrek live room at 12pm tomorrow (November 9) for BBC Radio Derby and 2pm on Wednesday (November 10) for BBC East Midlands Today for growing campaign coverage to save the venue.
+Maxwell Avenue and other bands have also been selected by Dean to perform in the Dubrek live room at 12pm tomorrow (November 9) for BBC Radio Derby and 2pm on Wednesday (November 10) for BBC East Midlands Today for growing campaign coverage to save the venue.